 Flat fee MLS listings change all that.

-With an entry only MLS listing, the seller acts as their own Listing Broker (sometimes called a Seller’s Agent), allowing them to save and eliminate the typical 2% to 3% of sales price paid to a traditional real estate brokerage when listing a property for sale or rent.
+With an entry only MLS listing, the seller acts as their own Listing Broker (sometimes called a Seller’s Agent), allowing them to save and eliminate the typical 2% to 3% of sales price a homeowner pays to a traditional real estate brokerage when listing a property for sale or rent in the MLS.

-Entry Only New England is the first all digital entry only MLS listing platform that allows FSBOs to list their Massachusetts property for sale or rent using this entry only MLS method – and they can do it entirely online, there are absolutely no forms to print and fill out by hand, and no clunky mailing or faxing of information.
+Entry Only New England is the first all-digital entry only MLS listing platform in Massachusetts that allows FSBOs to list their MA property for sale or rent using this entry only MLS method – and they can do it entirely online, there are absolutely no forms to print and fill out by hand, and no clunky mailing or faxing of information.

 FSBOs can list their property in the local MLS system using Entry Only New England completely online, easily and securely, oftentimes in less than 20 minutes!